Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of

 There is a simple way to ``incrementally'' test for quotient language membership: for every character created during constrained generation, concatenate the left context, the generated code up to that character, and the right context; then, just invoke the language's parser using this string.

 However, this approach has two main drawbacks.
-First, it cannot test for incremental parsability.
-There is no functionality in most parsers to test whether, for left and right contexts $\alpha, \beta$ there exists some string $\gamma$ such that $\alpha \circ \gamma \circ \beta$ is a valid program---the utility of the parser with unconstrained generation is limited to checking the validity of a \texttt{EOS} token.
-Therefore, this approach, which we refer to as \emph{checked unconstrained generation}, can never be used for early rejection, and so it sometimes generates code for which there can never be a valid completion.
+First, it cannot test for incremental parsability, especially relative to a quotient language---the utility of the parser with unconstrained generation is limited to checking the validity of a \texttt{EOS} token.
+Therefore, this approach, which we refer to as \emph{checked unconstrained generation}, can not be used for early rejection.
+It allows for the generation of code with no possible completion.